PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Nevermind the melodrama, let's keep moving," said Boltac.

-"But what if it is following us?"
+"But what if they is following us?"

-"Then we shouldn't make it easy to catch us," said Boltac, striding off resolutely.
-But he quickly came to another branch in the passageway.
-This time a passage lead off to the right and several paces on, the main passage split again.
+"Then we shouldn't make ourselves easy to catch," said Boltac, quickening his pace.
+But no sonner had he turned the corner than he came to another forking passageway.
+This time a passage lead off to the right and just a few steps further, they could see that it split again!

-Boltac kept walking and went to the left, just to piss Relan off.
-The tunnel rose steeply and twisted to the right, then dropped into another junction that looked suspiciously like that the one that they had just come from, but that wasn't possible.
-Was it?
+Boltac didn't break stride as he went to the left again, just to just to piss Relan off.
+This tunnel rose steeply and twisted to the right, above the original passage, then dropped into another junction that looked suspiciously like that the one that they had just come from, but that couldn't be possible.

 "Ennh," said Boltac.

 "We're in a maze," said Relan.

 "No we're not, we're just fine, I know right where we are," said Boltac, not managing to convince himself or his young companion.
-The Merchant turned around and waddled back the way he came, but after three more turns, they found themselves back in the exact same room.
+The Merchant turned around and led them back they way the had come, but after three turns, they found themselves back in the exact same room.
 Or one that looked exactly like it.

-"We're in a maze of twisty passages," said Relan.
+"We're in a maze of twisty passages..." said Relan.

-"all alike," finished Boltac.
+"...all alike." finished Boltac.
 He unslung the sack from his shoulder.

 "What are you doing?" said Relan.
 "We've got to keep moving."